mdn/content/files/en-us/learn/javascript/asynchronous/promises/index.md

 The promise returned by `Promise.all()` is:

 * fulfilled when and if *all* the promises in the array are fulfilled.
-In this case `then()` is called with an array of all the responses, in the same order that the promises were passed into `all()`
+In this case the `then()` handler is called with an array of all the responses, in the same order that the promises were passed into `all()`
 * rejected when and if *any* of the promises in the array are rejected.
-In this case `catch()` is called with the error thrown by the promise that rejected.
+In this case the `catch()` handler is called with the error thrown by the promise that rejected.

 For example: